IvanBond/Power-Refresh/README.md

 # Refresher for Self-Service BI solutions based on Excel
 Visual Basic Script (VBS) refresher for Excel files with Power Query and PowerPivot model, helping to update workbooks in automated way (+ can be scheduled).
+In addition, some useful VBS files that can be used in Excel-based reporting.

 This is an open-source refresher that is aimed to optimize self-service Excel solutions on Windows workstations without administator rights